ingresso-group/slate/source/includes/_availability.md

 tickets will still be available to purchase at some future time.
 Tickets are only guaranteed to be held after you [reserve tickets](#reserve).

-We have a single availability resource that will return best available seating by default.
+We have a single availability resource that will return best available tickets by default.
 This resource is described first and is important to read.
 We then describe [optional parameters](#optional-parameters) that can be passed to request [individual seats](#individual-seats), [example seats](#example-seats),